rbc-wm-lab/ML-Full-Stack-Interview/README.md

 #### Your Task

 Use the result of the third subtask in task 2, i.e. counting the number of billionaires in each country.
-Generate a bar chart and a line chart to display the number of billionaires (y axis) against countries (x axis).
+Generate a bar chart, a line chart and a pie chart to display the number of billionaires (y axis) against countries (x axis).

 - For the bar chart, please order data based on the count in descending order.